 Approach 1: Take Some Time to Think about It

 Import your strategic plan.
-Pick and choose between your Bridgespan templates and what Cascade offers to create your documents.
+To create your documents, you can pick and choose between your Bridgespan templates and Cascade’s offerings.

 OR